-The required curriculum is designed to be completed in 9.5 months (end of July to mid-May).
+The required curriculum is designed to be completed in 10 months (beginning of July to mid-May).
 You may attend part-time and extend the course of study over one-and-a-half or two academic years.

-The program begins with a four-week intensive summer boot camp, JOUR 528: Summer Digital News Immersion (4 units), designed to increase multimedia expertise for students at any level — beginner to an advanced mid-career professional.
-Arts journalists and other specialized students work together in a newsroom environment, preparing to produce editorial content for their online arts & culture magazine, Ampersand.
+The program begins with a seven-week intensive summer boot camp (JOUR 528: Summer Digital News Immersion [4 units]) that builds multimedia expertise for students at any level — beginner to an advanced mid-career professional.
+During the year, arts journalists and other specialized students work together in a newsroom environment at the Annenberg School, preparing to produce editorial content for the online arts and culture magazine, Ampersand.

 For the remainder of the program, you will split your coursework between the School of Journalism and USC’s arts schools.
 Your interest and area of specialty will determine your course plan and it will be designed specifically for you.
 You will work with your faculty advisor to ensure you are selecting the appropriate coursework.

 - JOUR 528 – Summer Digital Journalism Immersion (4 units)

 - JOUR 560 – Seminar in Mass Communication Law (2 units)

 - JOUR 591 – Arts Writing Practicum (3 units)

 - JOUR 592 – Arts Journalism: Storytelling and Production (3 units)

 - JOUR 593 – Arts Criticism and Commentary (3 units)

 - JOUR 594a – Master’s Thesis (2 units)